Abismo Guy Collet

 Cave was named after French – Brazilian scientist and caver Guy Christian Collet (1929 – 2004), one of the founders of the speleological movement in Brazil.

-This cave is located near the rim of the tepui, 1,138 m above the sea level.
-Cave is 670.6 m deep, but as it is not entirely vertical and has shorter side branches, total length is slightly larger – 896.4 m.
+This cave is located near the rim of the tepui, 1,138 m above sea level.
+The cave is 670.6 m deep, but as it is not entirely vertical and has shorter side branches, the total length is slightly larger – 896.4 m.
 The bottom of the cave ends with a small cave lake.

-It is the deepest cave in South America and world’s deepest cave in quartzites.
+It is the deepest cave in South America and the world’s deepest cave in quartzites.

 Exploration of Abismo Guy Collet continues – there have been made attempts to find connections to other nearby caves.